 Atmosphere — The venue is gorgeous, comfortable, and accessible.
 You'll note from the speaker offerings, we treat everyone well.
 We aim to make an affordable, fun, luxurious experience conducive to learning and networking.

 Other Support Opportunities

 There are many other sponsorship opportunities which we've listed below.
 If you would like to cosponsor with another organization, that is doable.
-Other than the registration desk, all of these sponsorship opportunities are at-cost which is the program cost for the organization.
 The registration option does require your staff be present.
 The other options do not.

 |Registration||Platinum||Only offered to one Platinum sponsor, your people can staff the registration desk, providing the opportunity to interact with all attendees.
 There are no vendors / sponsor tables within the main venue other than the registration desk.
 We will provide additional staff to help support the registration desk, to handle any registration issues that may arise.
 But, otherwise, your team will be the only "booth" in the main theatre venue.
 This goes to the first platinum sponsor interested in this option at no extra charge.|

 |t-shirts||Gold +||As unisex T-shirts don't exist, t-shirts for distribution should come in both fit and relaxed cuts.
 We will provide you with attendee sizing as close to the event date as possible.
 If you are a gold or platinum sponsor, we will didtribute these at no extra charge, or you can distribute them at a booth if you choose to have one.|

 |Speaker Dinner||Gold||The price depends on the number of speakers and guests, but is estimated to be at about $90 per person.|